Your step-by-step guide to building a Confluence knowledge base with Refined

 Below are three modules often applied to knowledge base builds:

 1. Navigation modules: These are modules that allow you to direct users around your site.
 We recommend aggregating information into topics or reasons for visiting, and then using navigation modules to direct users accordingly.
-We also recommend customizing the modules to match your site’s look and feel.
-Navigation Content modules, for example, allow you to add custom imagery or iconography.
-Explore navigation modules in depth on our documentation site:
+We also recommend customizing the modules to match your site’s look and feel by, for example, adding custom imagery or iconography.
+Explore navigation modules in depth on our documentation site.

 Tip: If you have multiple knowledge bases, or multiple landing pages within your knowledge base, you can import/export layouts for quicker builds and a consistent look and feel.
 Learn how it's done.